paulscherrerinstitute/cbf/Readme.md

 # Overview
-CBF is a simple Python package for reading and writing cbf files.
+CBF is a simple Python package (Python 2.7/3.x) for reading and writing cbf files.

 # Installation